-Fair Work also alleges that companies operated by Mr Gu and Ms Yang provided inspectors with false records.
+Fair Work also alleges that companies operated by Gu and Yang provided inspectors with false records.

-It is alleged that some of the contraventions – relating to record-keeping failures, non-issuing of pay slips and paying rates as low as $10 an hour – are serious contraventions under the Protecting Vulnerable Workers laws.
+Some involve record-keeping failures, non-issuing of pay slips and paying rates as low as $10 an hour.

 It the first time the regulator has alleged a breach of the new provision of hindering or obstructing a Fair Work inspector.

-It is also alleged that the company and Ms Yang obstructed an inspector by ordering the deletion of time sheets.
+Additionally, it is also alleged the company and Yang obstructed an inspector by ordering the deletion of time sheets.

 Company faces hefty penalties

-Industrial advocate Miles Heffernan from Fair Work Claims said the allegations were disturbing.
+Industrial advocate Miles Heffernan from Fair Work Claims said the allegations are disturbing.

-“We know that migrant workers are particularly vulnerable to exploitation by greedy bosses, because they might not know the language, or they might not be familiar with their rights, and in some cases they are frightened to speak up because they fear their visa might be cancelled,” he said.
+“They are also unfamiliar with their rights, and in some cases, are frightened to speak up because they fear their visa might be cancelled.”

 To connect with us, please follow us on